DaveCaulfield/liquid-boards/README.md

  ### Local Environment

  - Create a workspace on your local IDE or use gitpods cloud based virtual enviroment.
- - Create an env.py file with variables for database url, secret key, media storage url
+ - Create an env.py file with variables for database url, secret key
  - follow the steps above for setting up heroku.
+ - Add Secret keys as required for Stripe, AWS, PostgreSQL
+ - Run the command  pip3 install -r requirements.txt

 ### Stripe keys